randre03/jekyll-now/_posts/2017-12-27-in_praise_of_fzf.md

 layout: post
 title: In Praise of the FZF Plugin for Vim
 ---
-(Note: I have switched back to Spacemacs, but this plugin is still amazing!)

 tldr:
 The [fzf plugin for vim](https://github.com/junegunn/fzf.vim) is an absolute game-changer.
 Some things to try: